fdbozzo/foxbin2prg/docs/FoxBin2Prg_git.md

 ````
 *################################################################################################################
 *FOXBIN2PRG.CFG configuration options: (If no values given, these are the DEFAULTS)
-*Version: v1.20.01
+*Version: v1.21.01
 *****************************************************************************************************************

 * Note, configuration files will follow an inheritance.
 * 1. Default values
-* 2., optional FOXBIN2PRG.CFG in folder of FOXBIN2PRG.EXE
+* 2. optional FOXBIN2PRG.CFG in folder of FOXBIN2PRG.EXE,
-*  or, if defined, a config file given by a parameter calling FOXBIN2PRG
+*  or, if defined, a config file given by a parameter calling FOXBIN2PRG,
-*      if used, the AllowInheritance setting controls if other config files will be evaluated
+*      if used, the AllowInheritance setting controls if other config files will be evaluated,
-* 3., optional FOXBIN2PRG.CFG in root of working directory
+* 3. optional FOXBIN2PRG.CFG in root of working directory,
-* 4., optional FOXBIN2PRG.CFG in every folder up to the working directory
+* 4. optional FOXBIN2PRG.CFG in every folder up to the working directory,
-* 5., optional Special settings per single DBF's Syntax: <TableName>.dbf.cfg in tables folder)
+* 5. optional Special settings per single DBF's Syntax:<TableName>.dbf.cfg in tables folder),
+* 6. Parameter calling FOXBIN2PRG.EXE.

 * Some Parameter calling FOXBIN2PRG.EXE overturn this settings (except Defaults)
 *****************************************************************************************************************